3xf/reXera/README.md

 - A valid, trusted SSL certificate.

 ### 💾 Installation
-The installation of Xera is much easier than you think!
+The installation of reXera is much easier than you think!
-- Download the latest Xera installation file [here](https://github.com/mahtab2003/Xera/releases/latest).
+- Download the latest reXera installation file [here](https://github.com/mahtab2003/Xera/releases/latest).
 - Extract the file and upload the contents to your web hosting account.
-- Create a new database for Xera.
+- Create a new database for reXera.
 - Go to ```https://{your.domain}/{xera-directory}/install.php``` and click on the 'Get Started' button.
 - Set your website's ```Website URL```, ```Cookie Prefix```, enable ```CSRF Protection``` and hit the 'Next Step' button.
 - Edit the database credentials and click on the 'Next Step' button (this will automatically import tables and records to the database).